FelipeZanini/Final-Project/README.md

 - W3 HTML
 - AWS Amazon
 - AmIResponsive
-- Favicon
 - Gitpod

 ## Stripe Payments

-- The Stripe Payments is set up as the online payment processing and credit card processing platform for the purchases.
-You will need a stripe account which you can sign up for [here](https://dashboard.stripe.com/register)
+- The platform for processing credit cards and online payments for purchases is called Stripe Payments. [here](https://dashboard.stripe.com/register)

 ### Payments
 - To set up stripe payments you can follow their guid [here](https://stripe.com/ie/guides)

-### API Keys
-1. Click on 'Developers' in the navbar-side.
-2. Beside 'Overview' click on the API Keys and you will see your 'Publishable key' & 'Secret key'.

 ## Production Deployment
 To deploy your application on Heroku, follow the steps bellow: